Society for Ecological Restoration-Rocky Mountains Chapter

 - Complete application form and submit materials at: https://goo.gl/forms/6CmZBpOfrYlPxmDn1

-- Funds will be awarded to qualified applicants on a first come, first served basis in 2019.
+- Funds will be awarded to qualified applicants on a first come, first served basis each year.

 Examples of qualifying workshops and conferences: